NativeScript/nativescript-android-livesync-lib/README.md

 ## Usage
 The library has a few public methods that allow file manipulation to the files of a NativeScript application and provide control for refreshing the application.
 Restarting the application if necessary should be done by the user of this library.

-### Calling init
+### Creating instance
-Init method will establish a fresh socket connection with the application.
-It takes a configuration object as parameter. config
+The constructor of the library takes a configuration as a parameter.
+Later on this configuration will be used to establish a connection with the device.

 Example:
 ```
-livesyncTool = require("nativescript-android-livesync-lib");
+LivesyncTool = require("nativescript-android-livesync-lib");

 /**
  * address defaults to "127.0.0.1".